marcusmathioudakis/Simple-Session-View/README.md

 ## Known issues (to be fixed soon):

-- Doesn't work on microsoft edge.
-- Untested on browsers beyond chrome and firefox.
-- On mobile devices audio playback stutters when scrolling the page.
+- On some mobile devices audio playback stutters heavily, often stopping completely (also doesn't load on iphones).
-- Better Reverb.
+- Untested on browsers beyond chrome and firefox (doesn't work on microsoft edge).